 I’m standing there, fixed in place, just 24″ from this Malachite butterfly.
 Fifteen minutes did it rest there, on these very same leaves, with its big wings fully open.
 The 5 or 6 of those in the area took their turns, approaching and scoring exposures of those open wings.
 I shared one of my best images just a few days ago.

 With the self-assurance of a Reagan or a Churchill, it kept this perch, and closed those yummy! beautiful wings.
 When my turn came, I again shot, shot, shot.
-A perfect Malachite butterfly, seen every so often in the National Butterfly Center, Mission, Texas.
+A perfect Malachite butterfly, seen every so often in the National Butterfly Center, Mission, Texas near the border wall.
 The buzz amongst the others was that this was the finest one they had ever seen.

 Jeff stood there, fully captivated by the magic of the moment.
 Me, here in the Rio Grande River Valley, scoping a Malachite.
 You have to be me to fathom the triumph of those moments.
 I arrived in McAllen, Alamo and Mission, Texas, never having been here before.
 I was stunned!!
 I had painted this picture of these 3 towns as dusty hamlets, with one traffic light apiece.
 Nope.
 Each had a minimum of 80,000 or more people, heavy traffic, and development ongoing and planned.